Listen to the article here:

-Acquiring the right skills of writing a good business proposal will be worth the time taken to learn as you journey in the world of business.
+Acquiring the right skills for writing a good business proposal will be worth the time taken to learn as you journey in the world of business.

 Types of Business Proposal

-The two types are: Solicited Business Proposal and Unsolicited Business proposal.
+The two types are Solicited Business Proposals and Unsolicited Business proposals.

-The Solicited Business Proposal is a type of a proposal that is requested by a client, companies or organisations.
+The Solicited Business Proposal is a type of proposal that is requested by a client, company or organisation.
 Mostly asked when a company or organisation needs a problem to be solved.
-They organisations mostly ask with an RFP (Request for Approval).
+The organisations mostly ask with an RFP (Request for Approval).

-The Unsolicited Business Proposal is the type written by a business owner and approaches a client, organisation or companies, with no request from them, to try and gain a business.
+The Unsolicited Business Proposal is the type of business proposal written by a business owner and approaches a client, organisation or company, with no request from them, to try and gain a business.

 It is worthy of note that a business proposal and a business plan are quite different.
-They play different role in a life a business.
-Both are equally important for a business success though.
+They play a different role in the life of a business.
+Both are equally important to be able to succeed in business.

-A business proposal’s primary assignment is serve an instrument that sell your business’ product or services.
+A business proposal’s primary assignment is to serve as an instrument that sells your business’ product or services.
 While a business plan’s aim is to guide you as you run your business.
 It is the blueprint of the business.